Part 1 of 2

 GSI promotes water conservation by directing stormwater runoff to planted areas, which significantly reduces potable water use for irrigation.
 In some locations, GSI can even contribute to groundwater recharge.
 Water management practices play a unique and significant role in the histories and cultures of New Mexico.
 Ceremony, celebration, recreation, and agricultural practices show respect for this limited resource upon which we all depend.
 Contaminating, wasting, and otherwise disrespecting water goes against deep-rooted cultural practices.
 GSI offers a respectful alternative to destructive methods of water management.

-Look for our next post on what aspects of design are most important for high-performing GSI in an arid climate.
+GO TO PART 2: Aspects of design that are most important for high-performing GSI in an arid climate